The Storm Warriors: Production

-The Storm Warriors is based on artist Ma Wing-shing's manhua Fung Wan, a comic book series created in 1984.
+The Storm Warriors is based on Fung Wan, a manhua series created by Hong Kong artist Ma Wing-shing in 1984.
 The film was directed by Oxide Pang and his brother, Danny Pang, who served as a co-editor on the 1998 film The Storm Riders.
 The film was produced as part of the Pangs' ten-year motion picture deal with Universe Entertainment.
 A sequel to the 1998 film was first announced in March 2008.
 Film distributor Universe Entertainment gained rights to produce the film from Golden Harvest after the latter company's ten-year production rights to the Fung Wan franchise expired.

 The film is based on Fung Wans Japanese Invasion story arc The Death Battle, which follows Wind and Cloud as they fight against a Japanese warlord.
 The Pangs have stated that The Storm Warriors is not a direct sequel to The Storm Riders, but more of a stand-alone film with a separate storyline.

 It was announced in April 2008 that the Pangs had changed the film's English title from The Storm Riders II to The Storm Warriors in order to avoid copyright conflicts.
 The name change was made to head off any potential copyright disputes with the comic's current license holder who is no longer associated with the film's financiers.